 You do not need to have studied Economics at GCSE to take an A level course in the subject, although some topics that feature in GCSE syllabuses will be developed at A Level.
+If you have studied Economics to GCSE, you should have achieved a grade 7.
 It is important that you have an interest in economic affairs and a desire to explore why and how the study of Economics contributes to an understanding of the modern world.
 Due to the nature of the course, it is advisable to have a grade 7 in Mathematics and English Language.
 Statistics show that those students who struggle with concepts like percentage changes and spotting trends on graphs are unlikely to attain a high grade in this subject.